Best Squirrel Gun | How to Hunt Squirrels With a .22 Rifle

 Is Squirrel Worth Hunting?

 I wouldn’t have written this blog if I didn’t think squirrel hunting was worth the time and effort it takes to participate in the sport.
-Even though squirrel hunting has had a bad rap for decades, Americans have been supplementing their diet with squirrels since we’ve stepped foot in North America.
-The most kickback I get from people when I talk about squirrel hunting, is “there’s not enough meat on a squirrel to make it worth it".
+Even though squirrel hunting has had a bad rap for decades, Americans have been supplementing their diet with squirrels since we stepped foot in North America.
+The most kickback I get from people when I talk about squirrel hunting is, “There’s not enough meat on a squirrel to make it worth it."

-Just like with any animal species, some are bigger, taste better, and live in different habitats.
-However, I’ve found that the 3 species of squirrels (Grey, Red, Fox) I get to hunt in Virginia taste very similar with very subtle differences in flavor.
+Like any animal species, some are bigger, taste better, and live in different habitats.
+However, I’ve found that the 3 species of squirrels (Grey, Red, Fox) I get to hunt in Virginia taste very similar, with subtle flavor differences.
 The reason is all 3 species coexist and eat the same foods.

 What is a Fox Squirrel?

-A Fox squirrel is the biggest of all squirrel species we have in North America and can be found mostly in the Eastern and Central parts of the country with expanding territories west as their habitat is encroached upon.
+A Fox squirrel is the biggest of all squirrel species in North America.
+It can be found mostly in the eastern and central parts of the country, with expanding territories west where their habitat is encroached upon.
 Fox Squirrels can reach up to 13" long and are normally reddish-brown with a large fury tail.

-Fox squirrels are probably my favorite to hunt because 1 large fox squirrel can feed me and my wife with something like biscuits and gravy.
-I also like Fox squirrels because they’re the most beautiful and their fur will fetch you more money than any other squirrel species.
+Fox squirrels are probably my favorite to hunt because 1 giant fox squirrel can feed me and my wife with biscuits and gravy.
+I also like Fox squirrels because they’re the most beautiful, and their fur will fetch you more money than any other squirrel species.
 You can make a pair of fox squirrel gloves, a hat, or a scarf with as little as 5 squirrels, and if you take care of it, it will last a few years and make for a great gift.

 What’s the Difference Between a Red and Fox Squirrel?

 When I first started hunting squirrels, I thought Red squirrels and Fox squirrels were the same species, but there are a few distinctive differences to notice.
 First, Red squirrels are typically 3-4" smaller than Fox squirrels.
-Second, Red Squirrels have a white belly, whereas, the Fox squirrel has a rusty orange-reddish and/or brown belly.
-Fox squirrel tails also have a black outline on their tails, while Red squirrels typically have red, brown, and white in their tails.
+Second, Red Squirrels have a white belly, whereas the Fox squirrel has a rusty orange-reddish and/or brown belly.
+Fox squirrels also have a black outline on their tails, while Red squirrels typically have red, brown, and white in their tails.

-The easiest way to distinguish between a Red squirrel and Fox squirrel is the higher tufts of fur on their ears.
-When I hunt, The first thing I look for is the tuft of fur on the ears to quickly identify a Red squirrel.
-Once you start hunting you’ll be able to quickly identify a Red squirrel from Fox squirrel by the difference in size and belly color.
+The easiest way to distinguish between a Red squirrel and a Fox squirrel is the higher tufts of fur on their ears.
+When I hunt, I first look for the tuft of fur on the ears to quickly identify a Red squirrel.
+Once you start hunting, you’ll be able to quickly identify a Red squirrel from a Fox squirrel by the difference in size and belly color.

 How Do I Identify a Grey Squirrel?

-The Grey squirrel is the most common squirrel in North America and can come in as many different colors as humans.
+The grey squirrel is the most common in North America and can come in many colors, just like humans.
 I’ve seen Grey squirrels that are jet black in Ohio and reddish/brown in Maine.
-However, the most common color of the Grey Squirrel is a white belly and grey fur, with a black tail toward the center with white or grey fur on the outer fur.
+However, the most common color of the Grey Squirrel is a white belly and gray fur, with a black tail toward the center and white or gray fur on the outer fur.
 Eastern Squirrels are considered on the List of Invasive Alien Species of Union concern.
 This means that any country associated with the European Union (EU) strictly prohibits the Eastern Grey Squirrel from their respective nations.
 This is also why the bag limit on Grey squirrels is always higher than the other 2 species.

 Prices accurate at time of writing